Cantido/taido/README.md

 end
 ```

-The evaluate the tree like this:
+Then evaluate the tree like this:

 ```elixir
 state = %{ship: Spaceships.new()}